frequently asked questions

 A: Well behaved dogs (and owners) are welcomed, but all dogs MUST be kept on a lead at all times, and of course any fouling must be removed IMMEDIATELY.

-IMPORTANT: this year (2017) we had dogs roaming free and some owners not clearing up their dog mess, which is both anti-social and disgusting.
+IMPORTANT: one year (2017) we had dogs roaming free and some owners not clearing up their dog mess, which is both anti-social and disgusting.
 We like dogs, we don’t want to ban them, so please consider this!

 Q. Can I bring fold-up chairs, wind breaks or gazebos?